This series is an exciting fictional story of an extraordinary child’s determination through hardship and his introduction to Christianity.

-Cruel world, dangerous secrets, and suspicious parents, what more could go wrong?
+Worldwide destruction, dangerous secrets, and parents acting suspicious, what more could go wrong?

-The Earth is hit with a meteorite shower throwing the civilized world into a dark age.
-The United States is reduced to small territories run by corporate rulers who enslave their residents in a cruel caste system of owners, managers, and laborers.
+When the Earth is hit with a meteorite shower it throws the civilized world into a dark age.
+The United States is reduced to small territories run by cruel corporate rulers who enslave the people.

-Connor is an undocumented genius living with his family on the bottom rung of society.
-He is secretly mentored by his grandad to fulfill a major role in the rebellion.
-The two share a love of the forbidden game of baseball, and Connor defines his life with its metaphoric sports challenges.
+Connor is an undocumented genius living with his family on the bottom rung of society in Colorado.
+Education beyond work skills is forbidden, but his grandad has his own agenda in mind.
+He is mentoring him to fulfill a major role in the rebellion.

 Connor is finally free and safe in the sanctuary,